SAP-samples/teched2023-AD266/exercises/ex3/README.md

     </dependency>
 ```

-2. Compile the application now using `mvn compile` from which path?, you can see that under `srv/src/gen/java/cloudsdk.gen.signupservice` folder the typed OpenAPI client classes are generated.
+2. Compile the application now using `mvn compile` from <please add path>, you can see that under `srv/src/gen/java/cloudsdk.gen.signupservice` folder the typed OpenAPI client classes are generated.

 3. You can now use the generated client to consume the Registration Service for the next exercise.